ach5910/SDK-NodeJS-bot-connector/README.md

 ## More

-You can view the whole API reference at [man.recast.ai](https://man.recast.ai).
+You can view the whole API reference [here](https://botconnector.recast.ai/documentation).

 ## Author